sparkflows/sparkflows-docs/docs/azure/admin-guide/installation-guide/tgz-file.rst

 Using tgz File
 =========
-This document explains in detail the steps required to install Sparkflows using tgz file.
+This document will show the steps required to install Sparkflows in an Azure VM using tgz file.

 Follow the below steps to install Sparkflows using tgz file :